heok3/microservice-management/README.md

 ## Details

 1. Microservices can be registered
-2. User can monitor registered microservices health
+2. Gateway service can get a list of registered services
-3. Gateway service can get a list of registered services
+3. User can monitor registered microservices health - WIP
-4. Security/Whitelist(url)
+4. Security/Whitelist(url) - WIP

 ## Purpose